Driving Innovation, Ideation and Collaboration at Penn Nursing

 There’s a tidal wave of innovative thinking happening at nursing schools across the country, and the University of Pennsylvania’s School of Nursing is considered by many throughout the nursing community as a leader in encouraging a focus on innovation to its nursing students.
 While many nursing schools have yet to catch on to the value of instilling innovation, business and entrepreneurship into the curriculum for its nurses, Penn Nursing knows that in order to help drive better health outcomes and improvements in care, nurses need to be better equipped to lead in areas of healthcare innovation.

-No one believes this more than Marion Leary, RN, MSN, MPH, the first Director of Innovation at Penn Nursing.
-As a researcher at the University of Pennsylvania working on innovative solutions around CPR training, Marion began to learn more about the business of innovation and wondered why there weren’t more opportunities for nurses to lead in the space.
-Leadership at Penn Nursing agreed and began working with Marion to incorporate innovative thinking and programming into the department and curriculum.
-Now a year into her role as Director of Innovation, Marion Leary couldn’t be prouder of the programs she and the faculty have developed and launched, from an innovation accelerator, a pitch competition and a nursing story slam to launching a thought-provoking podcast and implementing groundbreaking classes for nurses to get involved in innovation.
+No one believes this more than Marion Leary, RN, MPH, PhD the first Director of Innovation at Penn Nursing.
+As a researcher at the University of Pennsylvania working on innovative solutions around CPR training, Leary began to learn more about the business of innovation and wondered why there weren’t more opportunities for nurses to lead in the space.
+Leadership at Penn Nursing agreed and began working with Leary to incorporate innovative thinking and programming into the department and curriculum.
+Now almost 5 years into her role as Director of Innovation, Leary couldn’t be prouder of the programs she and the faculty colleagues have developed and launched, from an innovation accelerator, an innovation fellowship, an innovation institute and a nursing story slam to launching a thought-provoking podcast and implementing groundbreaking classes for undergraduate through doctoral-level nursing students to get involved in innovation.

-“I’m so excited to see the incredible solutions that develop through this program, but I’m even more excited for what a program like this can do to develop nurses as entrepreneurs,” said Marion.
-“It’s an incredible opportunity for nurses to learn the language of entrepreneurship, the process behind creating and commercializing an idea, developing a business plan and more.
-I think a big barrier for nurses in innovation is that they don’t know what they don’t know and providing this mentorship to nurses is vital to helping them and future nurses succeed in innovation.”
+“I’m so excited to see the incredible solutions that develop through this program, but I’m even more excited for what a program like this can do to develop senior nurses leaders as innovators,” said Leary.
+“It’s an incredible opportunity for these nurse leaders to learn the language of innovation and entrepreneurship, the process behind creating and scaling an idea, and sharing if with their institutions.
+I think a big barrier for nurses in innovation is that they don’t know what they don’t know and providing this education and mentorship to nurses is vital to helping them and future nurses succeed in innovation.

-Every nurse has a story to tell and to give a voice to those on the frontlines of healthcare, Penn Nursing also recently hosted its second annual Nursing Story Slam, an event that invites nurses from Penn to take center stage and share their personal stories before a live audience.
+Every nurse has a story to tell and to give a voice to those on the frontlines of healthcare, Penn Nursing also hosts an annual Nursing Story Slam, an event that invites nurses from Penn to take center stage and share their personal stories before a live audience.
 The event provides a rare opportunity for the performing nurses to develop as science communicators and storytellers as they receive personalized coaching from First Person Arts, a Philadelphia-based nonprofit that provides storytelling expertise to businesses and community organizations.
-“Events like the Nursing Story Slam are important for several reasons, it’s a great opportunity to showcase the amazing work nurses are doing daily,” said Marion.
+“Events like the Nursing Story Slam are important for several reasons, it’s a great opportunity to showcase the amazing work nurses are doing daily,” said Leary.

 In addition to bringing innovation events and programs to its students, Penn Nursing believes it is vital for today’s nurses to have an education in design thinking, business and innovation so they can best champion themselves and their solutions.
-Marion is particularly proud of two groundbreaking classes offered through Penn Nursing.
+Leary is particularly proud of the groundbreaking classes offered through Penn Nursing.

 Design Thinking for Health, created in partnership with the Rita and Alex Hillman Foundation, is a free online platform open to any nurse or nursing program; the platform provides the tools, resources and inspiration to help nurses learn the human-centered approach of design thinking to solve complex healthcare challenges.
 Launched in fall 2019, the course is designed for health systems and universities to leverage for their own nurse populations and features case studies from leading nurse innovators.
-Marion also teaches Innovation in Health: Foundations of Design Thinking, an interdisciplinary course at Penn that allows students from other departments like engineering and design to work alongside future nursing leaders in health and healthcare innovation.
+The site will launch new content focused on health equity and equity-centered design starting in early 2024, once again supported by the Hillman Foundation.
+Leary also teaches Innovation in Health: Foundations of Design Thinking, an interdisciplinary course at Penn that allows students from other departments like engineering and design to work alongside future nursing leaders in health and healthcare innovation.
+Additionally, Penn Nursing recently launched their Summer Innovation Institute, which is a multi-day, intensive workshop that allows participants to explore human-centered and equity-centered design, along with entrepreneurship.

-With the launch of Amplify Nursing and the Innovation Accelerator and the growth of their other courses and programs, it’s been an exciting year for Penn Nursing.
-But according to Marion and her team, their work has only just begun.
-Marion says there’s no lack of ideas at Penn Nursing for helping students and faculty see themselves as innovators and leaders.
+With the launch of Amplify Nursing and the Innovation Accelerator and the growth of their other courses and programs, it’s been an journey for Penn Nursing.
+But according to Leary and her team, their work has only just begun.
+Leary says there’s no lack of ideas at Penn Nursing for helping students and faculty see themselves as innovators and leaders.

 To learn more about the innovative programs at Penn Nursing, visit their website here.